Welcome to today's edition of the Rush 24-7 podcast.

 The CIA becomes hostile to O'Neill, takes the pictures back.

-Now, O'Neill, as you recall, tragically dies in the 9-11 attacks, in part because agencies like the CIA refuse to share crucial information like this.
+Now, O'Neill, as you recall, tragically dies in the 9-11 attacks in part because agencies like the CIA refuse to share crucial information like this.

-I don't know what specifically, but uh they're not happy about this just this this caused a real ruckus at the screening, the private screening in Washington uh last week and a week before last.
+But this just, this caused a real ruckus at the screening, the private screening in Washington last week and a week before last.

 But when you watch this, when you see it, none of it will surprise you.

-I mean, if you're a regular listener to this program, uh because this is stuff that we have been told and we've known for the longest time.
+I mean, if you're a regular listener to this program, because this is stuff that we have been told and we've known for the longest time.

 What surprises us is the whitewash of all this and how they were so successful at doing it at the 9-11 Commission.

-He's making a speech somewhere, I think in Long Island.
+He's making a speech somewhere, I think, in Long Island.

 We know the Sudanese offered him a bunch of times.

-Uh this episode in Afghanistan, the CIA and the Northern Alliance surrounding bin Laden administration wouldn't give the go-ahead.
+This episode in Afghanistan, the CIA and the Northern Alliance surrounding bin Laden administration wouldn't give the go-ahead.

-Where's I'm so unused to seeing that.
+I'm so unused to seeing that.

-I'm so s I'm so used to seeing a liberal agenda in everything.
+I'm so used to seeing a liberal agenda in everything.

-I wasn't surprised, because this is the version of events that I believe happened and that I know to be true.
+I wasn't surprised because this is the version of events that I believe happened and that I know to be true.

 I know the wall was erected.